 Few subway lines have a mythology to them like the 2nd Avenue Subway.
 The A Train has a jazz standard, the 7 Line has the ‘International Express’ nickname for passing through so many ethnic communities, but no subway line has so storied a history before even going into service.

-First proposed in 1929, the line was meant to replace the 2nd Avenue and 3rd venue Elevated lines that were eventually torn down in 1942 and 1956.
-First delayed by the Great Depression and World War Two, construction actually began in 1972 at 103rd Street and 2nd Avenue only to be stopped again by the city’s fiscal crisis 1975.
+First proposed in 1929, the line was meant to replace the 2nd Avenue and 3rd Avenue Elevated lines that were eventually torn down in 1942 and 1956.
+First delayed by the Great Depression and World War II, construction actually began in 1972 at 103rd Street and 2nd Avenue only to be stopped again by the city’s fiscal crisis 1975.

 In April 2007, MTA restarted construction on “Phase One” of the 2nd Ave Subway: between 96th Street and 63rd Street.
-With all tunnel work for Phase One wrapping up just last week, I got a chance to go down inside the 96th street station site and adjacent tunnels to the south.
+With all tunnel work for Phase One wrapping up just last week, we got a chance to go down inside the 96th Street Station site and adjacent tunnels to the south.
 Currently, the 2nd Ave Subway is one of only three subway projects under construction in the United States and Canada (not counting light rail), the other two being the #7 Line Extension in West Midtown and the Spadina Subway Extension in Toronto.

 As we walked over to the entrance, our MTA Capital Construction guide pointed out the 100 foot rebar that was being lowered into the station.
 Once set in place, concrete would be poured in to make up the station walls, displacing a ‘slurry mixture’ that is a technique used to help ensure the concrete sets right.